Beaver Creek Wildlife Education Center

 Birding Bonanza Agenda:

-Participants receive T-shirt, swag bag, official competition tally sheet, official rules official map of Beaver Creek State Park, team photo.
+Participants receive T-shirt, swag bag, official competition tally sheet, official rules, official maps of areas for competition, team photo.
+Participants must register online first, then in person Saturday morning, May 2.

-5:00 PM Friday – 5:00 PM Saturday – Birding competition – Registration required.
+5:00 PM Friday – 5:00 PM Saturday – Birding competition times – Registration required.

 Participants receive T-shirt, swag bag, official competition tally sheet, official rules official map of Beaver Creek State Park, team photo.
 Coffee and Donuts for Birding participants.